rundeck/docs/docs/manual/execution-lifecycle/job-data.md

 A value of `1:key@` will match all node values in step 1.

-Note that if you the value from a single node, you can use the normal variable expansion such as `${data.name@nodename}` (value for node `nodename`) or `${1:data.name}` (step value for step 1).

 ## API

-After execution, you can get the JSON data produced by either of the plugins, by sending a GET request to
+After execution, get the JSON data produced by either of the plugins by sending a GET request to:

 `/api/36/project/$PROJECT/execution/$ID/result/data`